georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 ************

-Storing media files involve some work when you decide to scale horizontally, but having all media files stored in a cloud object storage service (as a external "microservice") could ease the deployment process, in same time reducing the complexity of the system.
+Storing static files inside compute system, involve some work when you decide to scale horizontally, but having all static files stored in a cloud object storage service (as a external "microservice") could ease the deployment process, in same time reducing the complexity and improving performance of the system.
 You can check :ref:`some application architectures <extension/architecture>`.

 For example:
     * storing CMS media files directly in a cloud object storage (like Amazon S3 or Azure Files) without touching server disk could be achieved with little effort :ref:`explained here <cms>`.
     * all files that are served raw could easily be served directly form there or through a built-in or third party CDN.
-    * products media files could also be stored in a cloud object storage, but in this case the resized images could be served through a reverse proxy server with fallback on Magento resize route.
+    * products media files could also be stored in a cloud object storage, but in this case the resized images could be served through a reverse proxy server with fallback resize endpoint.
-    * even better you can extract resizing image microservice and reduce Magento complexity.
+    * even better you can extract image resizing feature as a microservice and reduce Magento complexity.

 There are plenty of cloud static files storage services offered with various features, and most of them have same basic ideas: